matplotlib/governance/governance.md

 Matplotlib umbrella and cannot use the Project trademarks in a way that suggests a formal relationship.

 To acknowledge institutional contributions, Institutional Partners receive the following benefits:

 -   Acknowledged on the Matplotlib websites, in talks and T-shirts.
 -   Ability to acknowledge their own funding sources on the Matplotlib websites, in talks and T-shirts.
--   Ability to influence the project through the participation of their Council Member.

 Changing the Governance Documents
 =================================